General Education Curriculum

 Beyond the common core curriculum, students can select elective modules from areas outside their programmes that interest them.
 This will further broaden their horizons and contribute to the aim of the GE Programme.

-- For students who have dropped GEC4101 Chinese 1 and GEC5102 Chinese 2, you will n
+- Students who have dropped GEC4101 Chinese 1 and GEC5102 Chinese 2 will need to take two extra GEE modules to fulfil the graduation requirement.

-- Students are allowed to either take “GEE5304 Nutrition & Health” or “GEE5307 Food in Daily Life” but not both modules to fulfil the graduation requirements.
+- Students are allowed to either take “GEE5304 Nutrition & Health” or “GEE5307 Food in Daily Life” but not both modules to fulfil the graduation requirement.